imt-mobisyst/tiledland/BOARD.md

 - [x] Initialize with hackagames.tiled
 - [x] Initialize artist rendering
-- [x] New Structure: core (Scene, Tiles and Bodies), geometry and artist.
+- [x] New Structure: core (Scene, Tiles and Bodies), geometry and artist
 - [-] Remove dependancies to hacka.py (But test hacka.py compatibility)

 ## Scene, Tiles and Bodies :

-- [ ] Bodies: Position, Bearing and Shape
+- [ ] Bodies: Position, clock-position and Shape
 - [x] Scene as collection of: Bodies, structured on Tiles
 - [x] Tiles as collection of: Abstract Thinks
 - [x] Abstraction on Scene: Bodies could be anything...
+- [ ] Bodies: update position and Shape function (auto-centering)

 ## Documentation :